peeticus/CSharpApiBenchmarks/README.md

 It's pretty easy to rank API types by the speed with which they can process information, so that's what this project does; it benchmarks the different types of API for comparison.

+## Configuration
+The runtime parameters for # of iterations per test, # of executions per iteration, etc are controlled by an appsettings.json file.

 ## Development Environment, Etc
 * Visual Studio 2019.
 * APIs, DLLs, CLI app.